 Since Sanctuary allows the attack to retarget their attack, Sanctuary isn’t as effective against ranged attacks as it is against melee attacks, but that shouldn’t deter you.

-- PHB: This is my absolute favorite divination spell because it allows players to politely ask their DM for hints.
-Castable as a ritual with a reusable material component, if you have time you can cast this repeatedly to questions all sorts of decisions.
+- PHB): This is my absolute favorite divination spell because it allows players to politely ask their DM for hints.
+Castable as a ritual with a reusable material component, if you have time you can cast this repeatedly to question all sorts of decisions. (

-- PHB: Two situational but frequently useful effects.
-First, you can use this to
+frequently useful effects.
+First, you can use this to temporarily suppress

-whichever portions of your party failed their saves back
+whichever portions of your party failed their saves back into the fray.

 Second, you can use this to make enemies not be hostile toward you and your allies for one minute.
 That will at least pause most encounters for the spell’s duration, which is enough time to either heal and buff the party or escape.
 I wouldn’t try to negotiate a truce in one minute, especially since the targets can go right back to hostile the moment that the spell ends.
 Note that this effect intentionally uses the “Hostile/Indifferent/Friendly” scale referenced in the Social Interaction rules in the Dungeon Master’s Guide.